marnix/mmpyparse/README.md

 Each such proof is the parse tree for that statement's expression.

-As far as I can see, this works for set.mm and iset.mm.
+As far as I can see, this works for all of current set.mm and iset.mm.

 # How to use